SnorreW/MultilayerPerceptron/README.md

 # MultilayerPerceptron
-An MLP Classifier that can recognize handwritten images (MNIST).
+An MLP Classifier that can recognize handwritten digits (MNIST).